 For comparison purposes we note three other studies that report quantitative measures of the costs of price adjustment.
-Slade (1998) estimates the cost of adjusting prices of Saltine crackers in a retail supermarket industry and reports that total costs of price adjustment (which includes fixed as well as variable costs) comprise about 4 percent of revenue.
-Similarly, Willis (1999) estimates the cost of price adjustment (which by construction includes all types of costs) using Cecchetti's (1986) magazine price data and finds that these costs comprise about 4 percent of revenues.
-While these studies confirm that costs of adjusting prices are more than trivial, they both use econometric methods to estimate the cost of adjusting prices.
+Slade (1998) estimates the cost of adjusting prices of saltine crackers in the retail supermarket industry and reports that total costs of price adjustment (which include fixed as well as variable costs) comprise approximately 4% of revenue.
+Similarly, Willis (1999) estimates the cost of price adjustment (which by construction includes all types of costs) using Cecchetti's (1986) magazine price data and finds that these costs comprise approximately 4% of revenues.
+Though these studies confirm that costs of adjusting prices are more than trivial, they both use econometric methods to estimate them.
 In contrast, here we provide direct measures of these costs.
-More importantly, their cost estimates include fixed components of price adjustment costs.
+More importantly, their cost estimates include fixed components.
 We have tried to exclude fixed costs from our measures.
-Levy and Young (2002), study nominal rigidity of the Nickel Coke, and conclude that price adjustment cost as a proportion of the revenue was an order of magnitude higher than the figures we report here.
-12
+Levy and Young (2004a) study the nominal rigidity of the nickel Coke, and conclude that the price adjustment cost as a proportion of the revenue was an order of magnitude higher than the figures we report here.